 Hiking To Ruins in the Southwest

 Hike through sculpted red-rock canyons with spectacular mountain views.
-The canyons and mesas of Canyons of the Ancients National Monument, Mesa Verde National Park and Hovenweep National Monument are the sites for unique hiking experiences led by archaeologists and naturalists.
+The canyons and mesas of Canyons of the Ancients National Monument, Mesa Verde National Park and Hovenweep National Monument are the sites for unique hikes led by experienced archaeologists.
 Explore a 40-acre archaeological preserve with prehistoric "cliff-dweller" ruins, petroglyphs, and hiking trails into canyon country.
+You will begin to recognize and identify unexcavated ruins and uncollected pottery sherds as you hike into areas seldom visited by others.
 Discover the natural beauty of a land which was once home to thousands of Ancestral Puebloan people.
-Enter thousand-year-old dwellings and learn what is known about the ancient civilizations and what is still a mystery.
+Enter thousand-year-old dwellings and an underground ceremonial chamber and learn what is known about the ancient civilizations and what is still a mystery.

 Archaeology, Native American Art: Southwest Intergenerational Program

 Intergenerational programs offer the opportunity for grandparents to share with grandchildren ages 10-13 an activity-filled experience just for them.
 The Southwest comes alive during this week of exploring the cultures of prehistoric and modern Native Americans.
 Learn to excavate and recognize artifacts while working on a 1,000-year-old site, led by an archaeologist.
 Discover Native American arts as you create your own pottery, weave a small rug in the ways of the Navajo and imagine what life was like for the ancient Puebloans as you descend into a prehistoric ceremonial kiva.
 Meet modern day members of the Ute and Navajo tribe and enjoy their music, A special field trip to Mesa Verde National Park, accompanied by an archaeologist, takes you back in time to wonder at the skills of the ancient cliff-dwellers.